colinnewell/pcap2mysql-log/README.md

 contents correctly.
 It's very crude so far, but seems to be heading in the right direction.

-    make
-    ./pcap2mysql-log --to 48508-3306.test --from 3306-48508.test

-Right now the program isn't reading a pcap file, instead it's reading raw data from files.
-I've been generating them by bodging pcap2har to dump out raw connection data, but this could be generated in various ways.

 Wireshark is as ever a useful reference for looking at what's going on.
 Both by looking at packet captures, and by looking at it's code.